flokk.

 Cappella Sansevero

 This small Baroque chapel houses the astonishing Veiled Christ sculpture, a marble figure so realistic that children often reach out to touch the fabric.
-The chapel is compact enough to hold kids' att
+The chapel is compact enough to hold kids' attention, and the story of the mysterious prince who commissioned it is genuinely gripping.

 culture